LineageOS/lineage_wiki/_includes/templates/recovery_install_fastboot_xiaomi.md

 1. Visit [Xiaomi's official unlocking website](http://en.miui.com/unlock/).
 2. Apply for unlocking permissions.
-3. Download the Mi Unlock app (Windows is required to run the app).
-4. Wait patiently until you get the approval, which may take some days.
+3. Wait patiently until you get the approval, which may take some days.
+4. Once you get the approval, visit the website again and you will be redirected to the Mi Unlock app download page.
+5. Download the Mi Unlock app.
+(Windows is required to run the app).
-5. Once you get the approval, run the Mi Unlock app and follow the instructions provided by the app.
+6. Run the Mi Unlock app and follow the instructions provided by the app.
-6. After device and Mi account are successfully verified, the bootloader should be unlocked.
+7. After device and Mi account are successfully verified, the bootloader should be unlocked.
-7. Since the device resets completely, you will need to re-enable USB debugging to continue.
+8. Since the device resets completely, you will need to re-enable USB debugging to continue.

 {% include tip.html content="A Mi account is required to apply for permissions.
 You don't need to re-apply for permissions to unlock new devices, but beware that one account is only allowed to unlock one unique device every 30 days." %}